-Join us on a walk from the quiet residential streets on the Brooklyn Heights across the Brooklyn Bridge with the skyscrapers ahead, right into the Civic Center, Chinatown and Little Italy.
+Join us on a walk from Brooklyn to Manhattan.
+More precisely we will start on the quiet residential streets on the Brooklyn Heights, cross the Brooklyn Bridge with the skyscrapers in front of us, and land in the Civic Center, Chinatown and Little Italy.

 We spent a week in Manhattan doing a lot of walking.
 That’s what visiting a big city is basically about.
 In the previous chapter I described a wonderful walk in the park, Central Park.
 In this article we will dip into another borough of New York City, Brooklyn, and walk straight into Manhattan.